gbedardsice/vax/README.md

 - `tolerance` - Check for appointments in the next X days (defaults to 5, optional)
 - `distance` - Max distance away from postalCode in km (defaults to 10, optional)
 - `poll` - Polling refresh rate in minutes (defaults to 1, optional)
 - `specificDate` - Looks for appointments on a specific date in the YYYY-MM-DD format.
-If provided, `tolerance` option will be ignored. (optional)
+If provided, the `tolerance` option will be ignored. (optional)

 ## Example